codepath/android_guides/Configuring-a-Parse-Server.md

 #### GCM Setup

-There are a few steps to make this process work.
-The first step is to make sure you have Google Cloud Messaging

-1. Make sure you have Google Play installed on the emulator or device, since push Notifications via [Google Cloud Messaging](Google-Cloud-Messaging) (GCM) will only work for devices and emulators that have Google Play installed.
+1. Make sure you have Google Play installed on the emulator or device, since push notifications via [Google Cloud Messaging](Google-Cloud-Messaging) (GCM) will only work for devices and emulators that have Google Play installed.

 2. Obtain a Sender ID and API Key.
       * Follow only step 1 of [this guide](http://guides.codepath.com/android/Google-Cloud-Messaging#step-1-register-with-google-developers-console) to obtain the Sender ID (equivalent to the Project Number) and API Key.
 You do not need to follow the other steps because Parse provides much of code to handle GCM registration for you.